 Could a baby’s social skills play a role in cracking the code of learning a second language?

 It’s clear that babies learn language best by interacting with people, rather than by listening to audio recordings or videos.
-However, it remained unclear which aspects of a social interaction were the most critical in order for babies to learn a new language –until now.
+However, it remained unclear which aspects of social interaction were the most critical for babies to learn a new language –until a few years ago.

-A new study led by researchers from the Institute for Learning & Brain Sciences (I-LABS) at the University of Washington demonstrated for the first time a link between a baby’s ability to learn new language sounds (which will later translate in learning a new language) and a social behavior called ‘gaze shifting’.
-For those who are not familiar with the term, this early behavior happens when a baby makes eye-contact and then looks at the same object that the other person is looking at (example shown below).
+A study led by researchers from the Institute for Learning & Brain Sciences (I-LABS) at the University of Washington demonstrated for the first time a link between a baby’s ability to learn new language sounds (which will later translate in learning a second language) and a social behavior called “gaze shifting”, an early behavior that happens when a baby makes eye contact and then looks at the same object the other person is looking at.
+This behavior is one of the earliest ones done by babies!

-In the study, 9.5 month-old babies from English-speaking families attended foreign language tutoring sessions during 4 weeks.
+In the study, 9.5 month-old babies from English-speaking families attended foreign language tutoring sessions for four weeks.
 The 17 babies who participated in the study interacted with a tutor in 12 to 25-minute sessions.
 The tutors talked, read books, and played with toys while speaking in Spanish.

 Interestingly, the results showed that the more gaze shifting the babies participated in during their tutoring sessions, the greater their brain responses were to the Spanish language sounds!